hmphu/Ultimate_Onyx/README.md

 ### Requirements

-- Magento 2.2.0 Stable or higher
+- Magento 2.2.* Stable
-- Enable Single store mode from Magento admin panel
+- Enable Single store mode from Magento admin panel or you will have to manually assign products to stores.

 ### Setup